Cars · Resale guide

 Known Issues — Reported by Real Maruti e Vitara Owners

 Suspension Noise on Rough Roads.
-Given Indian road conditions, some owners, particularly those who frequently drive on unpaved or heavily broken roads, have reported minor creaking or thudding noises from the suspension after 40,000-50,000 km.
-This often points to worn-out bush kits or link rods, which are relatively common wear items in any car in India.
+A few owners on Team-BHP threads have reported minor creaking or thudding noises from the suspension, particularly when driving over uneven surfaces or potholes after 40,000-50,000 km.
+This usually points to worn bushes or link rods, which are relatively inexpensive to replace but indicate normal wear for Indian roads.

 Warranty Status Timeline